How to turn off Sticky Keys in Windows 10

 What are Sticky Keys?

 For people with disabilities, this feature can be highly useful.
-In contrast, for others, it can be annoying, especially for gamers who are taken out of their games just because they press the SHIFT key often.
+In contrast, for others, it can be annoying, especially for gamers who lose focus from their games just because they press the SHIFT key often.

 Problem: Sticky Keys while gaming